 Microsoft 365 E5 Licensing Comparison

 Microsoft 365 E5 allows you standardize on the entire Microsoft security and productivity stack for your organization.
-As previously mentioned, Microsoft 365 E5 adds VoIP integration to the Microsoft 365 E3 + Microsoft 365 E5 Security SKU.
+As previously mentioned, Microsoft 365 E5 adds VoIP integration to the Microsoft 365 E3 + Microsoft 365 E5 Security plan.

 The other important SKU that you receive is Azure Information Protection P2.
 AIP P2 allows you to automatically apply encryption templates to documents based on regular expression templates.
 Microsoft will be releasing a new unified labeling experience to use across your AIP, DLP, and Cloud App Security policies.
 Update 5/2019: The new unified labeling experience has been released.